9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/Terms/Firewalls.md

 **[[Firewalls]]** can filter out unwanted traffic based on port numbers.
 For example, an organization may configure a firewall to only allow access to TCP port 995 (POP3) by IP addresses belonging to the organization.

+**Firewall Types:**
+- **[[Firewalls]]** serve as crucial network security devices that *regulate and control traffic* to and from a network.
+- They come in different types:
+   - **[[Hardware Firewalls]]**: These are *physical devices dedicated to protecting a network*.
+Hardware firewalls carefully inspect each incoming data packet before permitting it into the network.
+They're often the first line of defense against threats.
+   - **[[Software Firewalls]]**: Unlike hardware firewalls, software firewalls are not physical devices.
+They are *programs installed on individual computers* or servers within a network.
+These firewalls analyze incoming and outgoing traffic for each specific device they are installed on, providing protection tailored to the host.
+   - **[[Cloud-Based Firewalls]]**: Cloud service providers offer **Firewalls as a Service (FaaS)** for organizations.
+These firewalls are *software-based and hosted by the cloud service provider*.
+They allow organizations to configure firewall rules through the cloud provider's interface.
+Cloud-based firewalls inspect all incoming traffic before it reaches the organization's onsite network.
+They also safeguard cloud-hosted assets and processes used by the organization.